kfiven/cinny/README.md

 ### Configuring default Homeserver

 To set default Homeserver on login and register page, place a customized [`config.json`](config.json) in webroot of your choice.

+## CinnyLite

+CinnyLite is a fork of [Cinny](https://github.com/ajbura/cinny), which adds basic mobile support and experimental features that don't follow Cinny's style guide to allow for more experimental development.
+This fork is not recommended for use as an addition to the official Cinny repository.
+This fork will only pull security updates and required feature updates from the official Cinny repository.

+This project's roadmap is avaliable in the settings tab of the [live version](https://chat.zbase.dev).

 ## License